ethanjperez/convince/allennlp/README.md

 rm num_sents_gt_26.zip
 ```

+If you run into issues with `gdrive_download`, you can also `pip install gdown` and then run e.g. `gdown --id 1NtHubMpsz9CUy5_0ZMXdoU6jbJ2BHR18` to download a Google Drive file with the ID `1NtHubMpsz9CUy5_0ZMXdoU6jbJ2BHR18`.

 You can split RACE into middle (`race_raw_middle`) and high school (`race_raw_high`) subsets via:
 ```bash
 cp -r datasets/race_raw datasets/race_raw_high